Yukun-Huang/Person-Attribute-Recognition-MarketDuke/README.md

 We use binary classification settings (considered each attribute as an independent binary classification problem), and the classification threshold is 0.5.

-Note that some attributes may not have a positive (or negative) sample, so F1 score of these attributes might be zero.
+Note that some attributes may not have a positive (or negative) sample, so F1 score of these attributes will be zero.

 ### Market-1501 gallery
 ```